What is a Carbon Reduction Plan?

 Challenges can include initial costs, lack of expertise, resistance to change, and difficulties in measuring and tracking emissions accurately.
 However, the overall reward for becoming a sustainable business will far exceed the challenges faced.

-Organisations require a Carbon Reduction Strategy to help them in setting their net zero targets, establishing a scope, setting a baseline, determining targets and tracking their success.
+Organisations require a carbon reduction plan to help them in setting their net zero targets, establishing a scope, setting a baseline, determining targets and tracking their success.

 Whether you want to transition to net zero to secure procurement opportunities, retain climate conscious customers or become a leader in sustainability, knowing what the end goal is, is vital.
 Once this has been finalised the hard work truly starts when you begin planning your next steps to implement effective change into your organisation.